 What are the alternatives to a root canal?

-Alternatives to a root canal include tooth extraction, which we can follow with replacing the missing tooth.
+Alternatives to a root canal include tooth extraction, which we can follow with a replacement tooth.
 We offer several procedures to replace missing teeth, including dental implants, bridges, and partial dentures.
 These options can prevent the shifting of adjacent teeth and maintain jaw structure, but may involve more extensive procedures.
 A root canal is a good treatment option that will help preserve your natural tooth for as long as possible.

 Do I have to get a dental crown after my root canal?